How is Ozempic Used?

 Ozempic is not a medication that should be used by any individuals who have had pancreatitis nor is it suitable for use in type 1 diabetes or for diabetic ketoacidosis.

 It has not been determined if this medication is effective or safe for use in children under the age of 18 years old.

-Due to the nature of Ozempic’s function in slowing digestion in patients taking the medication, Ozempic may possibly affect the absorption of other medications a patient may be taking since many medications are digested and absorbed through the stomach.
+Due to the nature of Ozempic’s function in slowing digestion in patients taking the medication, Ozempic may affect the absorption of other medications a patient may be taking since many medications are digested and absorbed through the stomach.
 Before beginning Ozempic, be sure to tell your doctor about any current supplements or medications you may be taking that may be impacted by this.

 Alcohol may affect a patient’s blood glucose levels, meaning alcohol consumption runs the risk of negatively interacting with Ozempic when the two are consumed together.
 It is recommended that patients taking Ozempic only consume alcohol in moderation and avoid doing so after exercising as well as on an empty stomach as both of these factors can contribute to the individual experiencing hypoglycemia (low blood glucose levels).